mainfo/mainfo.github.io/README.md

 ## Export the blurry coordinates to a geojson

+###with Python -- Update every hour

-Connect to the server in SSH
+Use SSH to connect to the server

+In the cartong folder and that where we're going to build our repo

 ```
 mkdir mapps
 cd mapps
 ```
+Important step first !

 Install the python mysql librairy :

 ```